 After you read this article, take a look at the category: How To Find and Get Freelance Writing Jobs

-So often new freelance writers will look at the list of freelance writing jobs, fire off a few emails, get no response and quickly become discouraged.
+So often new writers will look at the list of freelance writing jobs, fire off a few emails, get no response and quickly become discouraged because they failed to land a freelance writing gig this way.
 Even freelance writers who have been successful in the off-line world find landing freelance writing jobs listed online daunting.

 The Advertiser Has A Problem

 The first thing to know and remember is the person who placed the ad has a problem to solve.
-I know, you’ve got a problem too, but if you focus on your problem instead of the advertiser’s you’re almost sure to fail.
+I know, you’ve got a problem too – you need writing credits and money to live on.
+If, however, you focus on your problem instead of the advertiser’s you’re almost sure to fail.

 Within the ad for a freelance writer is at least a hint of what that problem is.
-It may be they need blog posts or articles, or a press release.
+It may be they need blog posts or articles, or a press release, or something else.
 They might need help writing a book or generating something specific for their website.
 Freelance writing jobs come in all shapes and sizes.

-Demonstrate that you can solve their problem and they are likely to hire you.
+Demonstrate that you can solve their problem and they are likely to land a freelance writing gig or several.

 Follow Writing Ad Directions Exactly!